 What is K-Laser?

 K-Laser is at the forefront of treating fungal nails among other things such as warts and even musculoskeletal injuries.
-K-Laser is a quick, non-invasive and very well tolerated when treating fungal nails that we offer across our 3 Be Podiatry locations.
+K-Laser is a quick, non-invasive and very well tolerated therapy for treating fungal nails that we offer across our 3 Be Podiatry locations.

 How long does it take?

-K-Laser typically requires treatment once a week for 5 weeks for the best results or alternatively one treatment per day across 5 consecutive days.
-This may differ from person to person depending on the extent of the fungal nail infection where more sessions may be required.
+K-Laser typically requires treatment once a week for 5 weeks or alternatively one treatment per day across 5 consecutive days.
+This may differ from person to person depending on the extent and severity of the fungal nail infection where more sessions may be required.

 Does it hurt?

 When treating fungal nails you will feel a sensation of warmth throughout the treatment as the laser heats up the fungal cells.
 This sensation may feel uncomfortable at stages but it should not be painful.
 It is important to tell the podiatrist if you think it is getting too hot so the treatment can be adjusted accordingly.
 This treatment is very well tolerated based on our clinical experience.